Certified Specialist in Nursing Management

 Certified Specialist in Nursing Management – requires attainment and/or verification of one of the following certification criteria:

 - Completion of an official, established education program to prepare the candidate for the practice of a Certified Nursing Management Specialist.
-Candidates for the Certification must successfully complete the continuing education program endorsed by The American Institute of Health Care Professionals, Inc. Completion of the required education courses qualifies the educational component necessary to apply for Certification.
+Candidates for the Nursing Management Certification must successfully complete the continuing education program endorsed by The American Institute of Health Care Professionals, Inc. Completion of the required education courses qualifies the educational component necessary to apply for Certification.
 This program consists of 270 contact hours of continuing education.
 See Full Program: access here.

-- Requisite for all Applicants for Certification: applicants/candidates for certification must be a Registered Nurse in the United States, or may be a Registered Nurse with residence outside of the United States as long as they hold a license that is equivalent to a Registered Nurse in the USA
+- Requisite for all Applicants for Nursing Management Certification: applicants/candidates for certification must be a Registered Nurse in the United States, or may be a Registered Nurse with residence outside of the United States as long as they hold a license that is equivalent to a Registered Nurse in the USA

 If you would like to find out if you meet the qualifications for this certification program.
 Please submit an Inquiry Form at the following link: Access Here.